 Figure 9.9.2.3-1: SEALDD data transmission quality guarantee with BAT and periodicity adaptation

 1. A VAL client and server establish a SEALDD regular or redundant connection to transport the application data as described in clause 9.2 or clause 9.3.
 The connection establishment may be triggered by either SEALDD server or SEALDD client.
-During the connection establishment, the SEALDD client includes an indication for data transmission adjustment request as part of the connection establishment over SEALDD-UU reference point.
+During the connection establishment, the SEALDD client includes an indication for data transmission adjustment request as part of the connection establishment over SEALDD-UU-C reference point.

 In SEALDD-UU connection establishment, the SEALDD client also includes its capability for BAT and periodicity adaptation, or transmission assistance info to the SEALDD server in the connection establishment request (SEALDD client triggered establishment) or response (SEALDD server triggered establishment).